tinythings/sysinspect/docs/tutorial/lua_modules_tutor.rst

 Calling a Lua module from a model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In current implementation, you :bi:`do not call Lua modules directly` from actions.
-To execute these Lua modules, you reference the runtime module (``runtime.lua-runtime``) from an action.
-Your action passes arguments telling the runtime which Lua module to invoke.
+In current implementation, you call Lua runtime modules through the virtual ``lua.<module>`` namespace.
+Sysinspect resolves that to the installed ``runtime.lua`` dispatcher automatically.

 Example model snippet: